michachan/michachan/README.md

 ### Hi there 👋 I'm Michael (he/him)!

-I'm a software engineer on the Azure Chaos Studio frontend team at Microsoft.
-A productivity engineer at heart.
+I'm a software engineer on the Azure Chaos Studio Resource Provider frontend team at Microsoft.

 _________

-💬 Feel free to reach out if you'd like to talk about job searching, interviewing, computer science/university, or coding bootcamps
 📫 Let's connect! [[in]/michachan](https://www.linkedin.com/in/michachan/)

 #### Stack it!